Ryxz-JN/simple-node-angular-app/README.md

  npm i -s mongodb
  ```

  Then you can perform atomic operations with the database server.
+Make shure the server is running.

  ```javascript
  const MongoClient = require('mongodb').MongoClient;